hpssjellis/particle-mesh-with-openthread-nrf52840-usb-bins/sept2019/README.md

 ```

+If you power up 2 or more argons with wifi working they should find each other as their mesh credentials have been set to be the same.

+If you connect D0 to 3v3 then all Argons should flash every 5 seconds.
+If you set any Argon D6 to 3V3 it shuts off wifi but the Argons should still flash every 5 seconds, suggesting that the Argons are communicating useing the Mesh network and not wifi.

+With the nrf52840 usb dongles

 Connect one dongle to your laptop with OTBR (openthread border router) working.

 To see what it is called type or some other method